-Every since, you will always find a solid piece of soap, solid shampoo and solid bath products and solid body lotion in our bathroom, as well as plenty of aluminium jars with creamy cosmetics inside them.
-I don't yet manage being as conscious as i want everywhere in the house, but we do a pretty good job in the smallest room in our apartment.
+Ever since, you will always find a solid piece of soap, solid shampoo and solid bath products, natural deodorants and solid body lotion in our bathroom, as well as plenty of aluminum jars with creamy cosmetics inside them.
+I don't yet manage being as conscious as I want everywhere in the house, but we do a pretty good job in the smallest room in our apartment.

 It almost seems impossible to buy plastic-free cosmetics in the drugstore, as we stand between isles full of flasks and tins all made from the same packaging.
 But they do exist, these small treasures - you just have to look for a bit.
 As an alternative to products in solid form, for example, there are also beauticifiers in glass bottles, aluminum cans or containers made of organic plastic.
 Hair and toothbrushes as well as q-tips can also be made from wood instead of plastic.
 There are even reusable cotton pads made from actual cotton (ironically, the normal pads are not made from what they are called) that can simply be thrown into the washing machine after use.

 But what about our little ones?
-That's what i asked myself recently, when i was looking at my baby supplies checklists and in between numerous tips for disposable wipes and throwaway diapers.
-I'm not talking about a discussion if one should use a cotton diaper or not - there are different viewpoints here and it would also go to far for this post.
-But one thing is for sure for me: i don't want to use any wet wipes at home and also don't plan to produce more waste in the bathroom because of my child.
+That's what I asked myself recently when I was looking at my baby supplies checklists and in between numerous tips for disposable wipes and throwaway diapers.
+I'm not talking about a discussion if one should use a cotton diaper or not - there are different viewpoints here and it would also go too far for this post.
+But one thing is for sure for me: I don't want to use any wet wipes at home and also don't plan to produce more waste in the bathroom because of my child.
 But what plastic-free cosmetics are there as an alternative to standard brands like Bübchen, Penaten and the like?